ChaseSmith67/blackjack_spa/README.md

 To install and run the application, you need to have Node installed on your system.
-Clone the repository and run npm install in the terminal to download and install all the necessary dependencies.
-Once the dependencies are intstalled, type node App.js to run the program.
+Clone the repository and run 'npm install' in the terminal to download and install all the necessary dependencies.
+Once the dependencies are intstalled, type 'npm start' to run the program.
 The application has a Tutorial Page that explains how to play the game.

 ## Known Issues and Limitations